xinkai-zhou/MixedModelsBLB.jl/docs/src/index.md

 - Lightning fast compared to the traditional bootstrap-based LMM analysis.
 - Compatible with a variety of data inputs:
     - Supports inputs that [integrate with the ```Tables.jl``` interface](https://github.com/JuliaData/Tables.jl/blob/main/INTEGRATIONS.md), inclusing the commonly used ```DataFrames.jl```.
-    - Supports data sets that are too large to fit into the memory.
+    - Supports interfacing with databases, which is ideal for data sets that exceed the machine's memory limit.
 - Supports parallel processing.
 - Supports both gradient-based and gradient-free solvers such as [Ipopt](https://github.com/coin-or/Ipopt), [Knitro](https://github.com/jump-dev/KNITRO.jl), and [Nlopt](https://github.com/JuliaOpt/NLopt.jl) through the [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) interface.